felix2000jp/spring-application-template/README.md

 This job is the **FIRST** to run on the workflow.

 It sets up temurin JDK and maven and then runs the command "mvn clean verify".
-This command will compile the code, test it, package it in a JAR file and run linting analysis performed by sonar.
+This command will compile the code, test it, package it in a JAR file and run code analysis performed by sonar.
 It then uploads the resulting JAR file, so it can be used in other jobs.

 #### Build and Push Image